Scheduling

 Offering breaks means staff have fewer reasons to be late in the first place.

-Breaks and paid meal periods are not required by law in the U.S., but they benefit employees and employers alike.
+Breaks and paid meal periods are not required by labor laws in the US, but they benefit employees and employers alike.
 Staff who take lunch breaks are more productive, loyal, and engaged.

-51% of U.S. workers feel they can’t take their allotted breaks; this is another area where leading by example can pay off.
-If managers are seen taking their lunch break away from their desk or workstation, that gives employees permission to do the same.
-An effective staff management system should allow you to automate these breaks, sending staff reminders when it’s their break time.
+Research shows that one in 10 employees never break for lunch, and nearly half just eat at their desks three or more times a week.
+If managers are seen taking their lunch break away from their desks or workstations, that gives employees permission to do the same.
+An effective employee scheduling system should allow you to automate these breaks into the daily workflow, sending staff reminders when it’s their break time.
 These reminders encourage staff to actually take their breaks, unlike in non-automated systems where properly timed breaks can often go overlooked.

 Often lateness occurs because people are trying to accommodate their lives around erratic working hours.

 Applying bonuses to teams rather than individuals helps boost morale while maximizing engagement and attendance.
-Rewards don’t need to be financial in nature: consider offering employees an early finish on Friday for prompt attendance during the week, for example, or even a reward as simple as praise in the company newsletter or being given control of the workplace Spotify for an afternoon.
+Rewards don’t need to be financial in nature.
+If employees maintain punctual time reports by the end of the week, give them an early finish on Friday.
+You could even show appreciation through something simple like praise in the company newsletter or being given control of the workplace Spotify for an afternoon.

-Timekeeping is about more than just reprimanding people for being late.
-Patterns of poor timekeeping are a warning.
-Addressing them is a health check for your company’s staff engagement and an opportunity to create a happier, more productive working environment.
+Proper attendance tracking is about more than just reprimanding people for being late.
+Patterns of poor punctuality are a warning.
+Addressing them is a health check of your company’s staff engagement and an opportunity to create a happier, more productive working environment.

-Use staff management software like Workforce.com to fully integrate these ideas into your business.
+Use attendance tools like Workforce.com to fully integrate these ideas into your business.